What's the Best Retirement Planning Software in 2026?

 4. IRMAA awareness: Roth conversion analysis is meaningless without modeling the Medicare premium surcharges that conversions can trigger 2 years later.

-Tools that get these details wrong produce inaccurate results, sometimes by tens of thousands of dollars.
+Tools that get these details wrong produce inaccurate results — sometimes by tens of thousands of dollars.

-How to Evaluate Any Retirement Planning Tool
+How Do You Evaluate Any Retirement Planning Tool Before You Commit?

 When evaluating retirement planning software, run this test: input a 64-year-old married couple with a defined benefit pension, a traditional IRA, and Social Security for both spouses.
 Request Roth conversion analysis and Social Security optimization.